 Schools do not have to make reasonable adjustments to buildings and the physical environment of the school.
 However, all local education authorities must have plans to make their schools more accessible to disabled pupils.
 Maintained schools, independent schools, and non-maintained special schools must produce their own accessibility plans.
 The plans must be in writing and publicly available.

 Providers of further and higher education do have to make reasonable adjustments to their premises to allow better access for disabled students.
 However, issues such as cost can be taken into account when they decide whether an adjustment is reasonable.

-For more information about the rights of disabled students at school or in post-16 education, visit the website of the Equality and Human Rights Commission at www.equalityhumanrights.com.
+For more information about the rights of disabled students at school or in post-16 education, see the Equality and Human Rights Commission website.